ajreynol/rexec_cvc4/README.md

 The script `rexec` is the main entry point that implements this development paradigm.
 It handles cases where the developer is using:
-- Multiple active copies of the cvc4 source,
+- Multiple active copies of the cvc4 source in cloned git repositories,
 - Multiple build configurations for each of these sources (e.g. prod/debug).

-The client script works in cooperation with a server script `lexec_lnx`, which can be installed on the remote machine via `rexec remotehost install-server`.
+The client script works in cooperation with a server script `lexec_lnx`, which can be installed on a remote machine `remotehost` via:

+`rexec remotehost install-server`.

 # Setup (example)